slowercz/rpi_HC-SR501/README.md

 	node restClient.js

-in case you don't have needed hardware, run the command:
+in case you don't have required hardware, run the command:

 	node restClientMock.js